erroronline1/qualitymanagement/readme.md

 ### default texts for correspondence
 ![assistant correspondence](assets/assistant_correspondence.png)

-define default text blocks that you can use for standard letters so your company speaks consistent and no one has to think about wording for hours. you can define your default letter template to be accessible directly from this module to copy the texts on the fly.
+define default text blocks to use for standard letters so your company speaks consistent and no one has to think about wording for hours. you can define your default letter template to be accessible directly from this module to copy the texts on the fly.

 dependencies are: datalists for texts